5 potty-training strategies that work

 - Make the toilet interesting.
 Dropping some Cheerios in the bowl for target practice or adding food coloring to the water won't help them learn to pee there, says Stavinoha, but it makes the process more exciting.

 - Keep it clean.
-Along with making potty, your child should learn to wipe himself -- front and back -- and wash his hands after using the toilet.
-Most pre-school teachers will not help your child wipe or touch his or her body in any way.
-We know you really want to get in there and scrub your daughter's tush after a big bowel movement, but resist the urge.
-"Unless it's horribly messy, your re-do sends the message your child is not doing a good job," says Schein.
+Along with making potty, your child should learn to wipe themselves — front and back — and wash their hands after using the toilet.
+Most preschool teachers will not help your child wipe or touch his or her body in any way.
+Even if you really want to get in there and scrub your daughter's tush after a big bowel movement, resist the urge.
+"Unless it's horribly messy, your redo sends the message your child is not doing a good job," says Schein.
 "Besides, she's going to hop in the bath before bed anyway."

 - Have a seat.
-Mothers of boys, listen up!
-Your sons should learn to pee sitting down and be taught to hold and aim their penis into the bowl (again, pre-school teachers will not do this for them).
-If you start standing, chances are they will need to be re-trained to sit and poop.
+Parents of boys, listen up!
+Your sons should learn to pee sitting down and be taught to hold and aim their penis into the bowl (again, preschool teachers will not do this for them).
+If you start standing, chances are they will need to be retrained to sit and poop.
 Relax: It's an easy transition from a sitting pee to a standing pee.

 - Dress for the occasion.
-Keep kids in pants that they can easily pull up and down themselves (dresses are great for girls but no tights please (imagine your tot juggling lifting her dress up and moving her tights down - when she has to go real bad!).
+Keep kids in pants that they can easily pull up and down themselves.
+Dresses are great for girls but no tights, please (it's too hard to both lift the dress and pull down the tights when she has to go real bad!).

 - Stop being afraid.
-This might be the toughest part for parents to overcome: You need to get rid of your phobia about using public restrooms.
-They're mostly gross, we give you that, but you don't want to negatively influence your child to avoid them when he or she really has to go.
-Purell like mad afterwards but don't comment on the cleanliness of the bathroom.
-Just be happy your son told you he had to go and didn't create a puddle on the restaurant floor.
+This might be the toughest part for parents to overcome: You need to get rid of any phobias about using public restrooms.
+They're mostly gross, we give you that, but you don't want to negatively influence your child to avoid them when they really have to go.
+Hand sanitize like mad afterward, but don't comment on the cleanliness of the bathroom.
+Just be happy your child told you they had to go and didn't create a puddle on the restaurant floor.

 Saying Yay.
-In the other corner of the bathroom is Dr. Peter Stavinoha.
-While he agrees that Pull-Ups can become an extension of a diaper, other kids use them successfully as underpants.
-A child who is extremely sensitive and might feel super badly about having accidents, could benefit from the product.
+In the other corner of the bathroom is Peter Stavinoha.
+While he agrees that pull-ups can become an extension of a diaper, other kids use them successfully as underpants.
+A child who is extremely sensitive and might feel super badly about having accidents could benefit from the product.